LovingFox/devops-cert_task/README.md

 ### Deploy

 * 0 - Jenkins pulls this repository and processes Jenkinsfile
-* 1 - Terraform deploys infrastructure on AWS EC2
+* 1 - Terraform deploys an infrastructure on AWS EC2
 * 2 - Ansible configures instances
 * 3 - Docker builds an application on the Builder instance
 * 3a - Docker pushes an artifact container to AWS ECR repository